Pipedream with Dylan Pierce

 00:00:34 - Dylan Pierce

 Yeah.
-So I'm Dylan Pierce, but I go by Pierce at Pipedream because there's another Dylan and I work in developer relations over at pipedream.
-I am a software engineer turned developer relations person.
-So I can tell you about the code at Pipedream and how to use it.
-Yeah.
+So I'm Dylan Pierce, but I go by Pierce at Pipedream because there's another Dylan, and I work in developer relations over at Pipedream.
+I am a software engineer turned developer relations person, so I can tell you about the code at Pipedream and how to use it.

 00:00:52 - Anthony Campolo